 The Compensation Committee retains sole responsibility for engaging any compensation advisor and meets with its advisor, as needed, in the Compensation Committee's sole discretion.
-Neither Steven Hall & Partners nor Radford has ever performed any services other than executive and director compensation and related corporate governance consulting for G-III, and performed its services only on behalf of and at the direction of the Compensation Committee.
+Radford has never performed any services other than executive and director compensation and related corporate governance consulting for G-III, and performed its services only on behalf of and at the direction of the Compensation Committee.

-The Compensation Committee believes that no conflict of interest was raised as a result of the work performed by Steven Hall & Partners or Radford during the year ended January 31, 2017.
+The Compensation Committee believes that no conflict of interest was raised as a result of the work performed by Radford during the fiscal year ended January 31, 2018.
 In reaching this conclusion, the Compensation Committee considered the factors set forth in Exchange Act Rule 10C-1(b)(4).
-Specifically, the Compensation Committee has analyzed whether the work of Steven Hall & Partners and Radford as compensation consultants has raised any conflict of interest, taking into consideration the following factors: (i) the provision of other services to G-III by Steven Hall & Partners and Radford, as applicable; (ii) the amount of fees from G-III paid to Steven Hall & Partners and Radford, as applicable, as a percentage of such consultancy's total revenue; (iii) the policies and procedures of Steven Hall & Partners and Radford, as applicable, that are designed to prevent conflicts of interest; (iv) any business or personal relationship of Steven Hall & Partners and Radford, as applicable, or the individual compensation advisors employed by Steven Hall & Partners and Radford, as applicable, with a member of the Compensation Committee; (v) any G-III stock owned by Steven Hall & Partners and Radford, as applicable, or the individual compensation advisors employed by Steven Hall & Partners and Radford Consulting, as applicable; and (vi) any business or personal relationship of Steven Hall & Partners and Radford, as applicable, or the individual compensation advisors employed by Steven Hall & Partners and Radford, as applicable, with a G-III executive officer.
-Additionally, compensation payments made to each of Steven Hall & Partners and Radford and any affiliates for the year ended January 31, 2017 were less than \$120,000 and neither Steven Hall & Partners nor Radford nor their respective affiliates provided additional services to G-III in excess of \$120,000 during the year ended January 31, 2017.
+Specifically, the Compensation Committee has analyzed whether the work of Radford as compensation consultant has raised any conflict of interest, taking into consideration the following factors: (i) the provision of other services to G-III by Radford; (ii) the amount of fees from G-III paid to Radford, as a percentage of Radford's total revenue; (iii) the policies and procedures of Radford that are designed to prevent conflicts of interest; (iv) any business or personal relationship of Radford, or the individual compensation advisors employed by Radford; and (vi) any business or personal relationship of Radford; and (vi) any business or personal relationship of Radford, with a G-III executive officer.
+Additionally, compensation payments made to Radford and any affiliates for the fiscal year ended January 31, 2018 were less than \$120,000 during the fiscal year ended January 31, 2018.